PX4/PX4-user_guide/en/dronecan/ark_flow.md

     * Transmitter beam of 2° x 2° to illuminate between 1 and 3 pixels
   * Bosch BMI088 6-Axis IMU or Invensense ICM-42688-P 6-Axis IMU
 * STM32F412CEU6 MCU
-* Two Pixhawk Standard CAN Connectors
+* Two Pixhawk Standard CAN Connectors (4 Pin JST GH)
-  * 4 Pin JST GH
-* Pixhawk Standard Debug Connector
+* Pixhawk Standard Debug Connector (6 Pin JST SH)
-  * 6 Pin JST SH
+* Software-toggleable built in CAN termination resistor
 * Small Form Factor
   * 3cm x 3cm x 1.4cm
 * LED Indicators
 * USA Built

+## Hardware Setup

-### Wiring/Connecting
+### Wiring

 The ARK Flow is connected to the CAN bus using a Pixhawk standard 4 pin JST GH cable.
-Multiple sensors can be connected by plugging additional sensors into the ARK Flow's second CAN connector.

-General instructions for UAVCAN wiring can also be found in [UAVCAN > Wiring](../uavcan/README.md#wiring).

-<a id="mounting"></a>
+For more information, refer to the [CAN Wiring](../can/README.md#wiring) instructions.

-### Mounting/Orientation
+### Mounting

 The recommended mounting orientation is with the connectors on the board pointing towards **back of vehicle**, as shown in the following picture.